meera-ramesh19/PythonPersonalProject/README.md

 # Things to add

 - add .env file

   - pip freeze > requirements.txt
     pip freeze outputs the package and its version installed in the current environment in the form of a configuration file that can be used with pip install -r.

   -Create a `runtime.txt` file to specify the version of python installed for heroku deployment

-  - python-(your version of python)
+  - python(your version of python)

   It specifies the python version for all the packages incase there is some descrepency in the packages used

   - Add a `Procfile` to specify the commands that are executed by the app on startup.

-You can use a Procfile to declare a variety of process types, including: Your app's web server.
+  - You can use a Procfile to declare a variety of process types, including: Your app's web server.
 Multiple types of worker processes.

   - Deploy the app on heroku following this [link](https://devcenter.heroku.com/articles/getting-started-with-python)